amr190008/PFDA-Final/README.md

 ## Challenges

-- I will first need to install and learn PyAudio which will help us capture the audio for visualization.
+- I will first need to install and learn PyAudio or wave which will help us capture the audio for visualization.
 - Learn NumPy because when audio is captured from PyAudio, we then convert it to a NumPy array which allows us to analyze and process audio data.
 - Learning the different animations/shapes and colors Pygame will allow me to effectively show off my audio visualizer as well as how to change animations based on certain frequencies/inputs.